Jericho Table – Hot Meals Program

 Jericho Road board believes that it is not OK to be hungry in our nation of abundance.
 During 2017, over 200 volunteers at Jericho Table served more than 13,091 hot meals, free of charge to the hungry of Redmond, Oregon.
 Meals are served Monday – Friday each week.
 The first and last Saturdays of each month, we have a pizza party.

-The meals are catered by a local caterer, Tate and Tate, and served at the Church of God Seventh Day (205 NW 4th St. Redmond OR.).
+The meals are catered through a team up with Family Kitchen and Jericho Road and served at the Church of God Seventh Day (205 NW 4th St. Redmond OR.).
 The doors open at 4:30 PM and meals are served from 5:00 – 5:45 PM.
 Each week nearly 100 volunteers in teams of 4-8 set up, serve and clean-up after each meal.
 These volunteers also interact with the guests and provide an important element of personal connection for them

 Jericho Road Student Food